DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 ### Chapter 5: Your Field Research Kit

-Sarah stared at the evidence she'd gathered about automation and the consciousness anomaly.
-The patterns were undeniable, but she felt overwhelmed by the implications.
-How much of her life was actually under her conscious control?
+I stared at the evidence I'd gathered about automation and the consciousness anomaly.
+The patterns were undeniable, but I felt overwhelmed by the implications.
+How much of my life was actually under my conscious control?

-She needed to move beyond theory.
-She needed data—real, personal evidence from her own experience.
+I needed to move beyond theory.
+I needed data—real, personal evidence from my own experience.

-Marcus had mentioned that the most compelling evidence would come from direct observation.
-"You are not just reading about this mystery," he'd written, "you are part of the investigation."
+My teacher had emphasized that the most compelling evidence would come from direct observation.
+"You are not just reading about this mystery," he'd told me, "you are part of the investigation."

-Sarah decided to become a scientist studying her own consciousness.
+I decided to become a scientist studying my own consciousness.

 ## Your Role as Co-Investigator